-- The index column assigns a number to each function. - The excl.secs column shows how much time, in seconds, was spent in the function itself (exclusive time).
+- The index column assigns a reference number to each function. - The excl.secs column shows how much time, in seconds, was spent in the function itself (exclusive time).
 For example, less than one hundredth of a second was spent in start, but 0.03 of a second was spent in fread.
+(Routines that begin with an underscore, such as start, are internal routines that you cannot change.) - The excl.% column shows the percentage of a program's total time that was spent in the function.
+The anneal function consumed 93.8% of the program's time. - The cum. % column shows the percentage of the complete program time that has executed in the routines listed so far.

-- The excl. column shows the percentage of a program's total time that was spent in the function.
-The anneal function consumed 93.8% of the program's time. - The cum. % column shows the percentage of the complete program time that has executed in the routines listed so far. - The incl.secs column shows how much time, in seconds, was spent in the function and descendents of the function.
+- The incl.secs column shows how much time, in seconds, was spent in the function and descendents of the function.
 For example, 0.21 seconds were spent in cvttrap and the functions that were called by it. - The incl.% column shows the cumulative percentage of inclusive time spent in each function and its descendents.
 For example, 93.8% of the time was spent in anneal and all the functions that were called through it. - The samples column shows how many samples were taken when the process was executing in the function and in all of the function's descendants. - The procedure (dso:file,line) columns list the function name, its DSO name, its file name, and its line number.
 For example, the top line reports statistics for the function anneal, the DSO generic, in the file generic.c, at line 1573.

-2.3.2 A pcsamp Experiment
+A pcsamp Experiment

 This section explains how to perform a pcsamp experiment.
 The pcsamp experiment allows you to gather information on actual CPU time for each function in your program.
-For more information on pcsamp, see Section 4.3, page 51.
-For definitions of CPU time, wall-clock time, and process-virtual time, see the Glossary.
+For more information on pcsamp, see "pcsamp Experiment", page 53.
+For definitions of CPU time, wall-clock time, and process-virtual time, see the glossary.